Most traders think they have a risk strategy. They don’t. They have a stop loss.

 Conclusion

 Risk is only half the system.
 R multiple defines the outcome.
-ATR anchors that system to reality.
+ATR anchors both to what the market is actually doing instead of what you hope it will do.

 Stop Guessing Your Position Size